Siswondo Parman

-Siswondo Parman (4 August 1918 – 1 October 1965) or more popularly known such as in streets name as S. Parman, was a soldier in the Indonesian Army, and was kidnapped from his home in Jakarta by members of the 30 September Movement in the early hours of October 1.
+Siswondo Parman (4 August 1918 – 1 October 1965) or more popularly known such as in streets name as S. Parman, was a soldier in the Indonesian Army.
+He was kidnapped from his home in Jakarta by members of the 30 September Movement in the early hours of October 1.
 He was later killed at Lubang Buaya.

 Early life

 Parman was born in Wonosobo, Central Java.
-He graduated from the town's Dutch high school in 1940 and entered medical school, but had to leave when the Japanese invaded.
+He graduated from the town's Dutch high school in 1940 and entered medical school, but had to leave when the Japanese invaded the Dutch East Indies.
 He then worked for the Japanese Kempeitai military police.
-However, he was arrested because of doubts over his loyalty, but was later freed.
+He was arrested because of doubts over his loyalty, but was later freed.
 Following his release, he was sent to Japan for intelligence training, and worked again for the Kempeitai on his return until the end of the war, working as a translator in Yogyakarta.

 Career with the Indonesian Military

-After the Indonesian Declaration of Independence, Parman joined the People's Security Forces (TKR), the forerunner of the Indonesian National Armed Forces, and joined the military police.
+After the Indonesian Declaration of Independence, Parman joined the People's Security Army (TKR), the forerunner of the Indonesian National Armed Forces, and joined the military police.
 At the end of December 1945, he was appointed chief of staff of the Military Police in Yogyakarta.
-Four years later he became chief of staff to the Greater Jakarta Military Governor and was promoted to major, managing to foil a coup by the Legion of Ratu Adil (APRA), a pro-Dutch militia group led by Raymond Westerling.
+Four years later he became chief of staff to the Greater Jakarta Military Governor and was promoted to major, managing to foil a coup by the Legion of the Just Ruler (APRA), a pro-Dutch militia group led by Raymond Westerling.

 In 1951, Parman was sent to the Military Police School in the United States for further training, and on November 11 that year, was appointed commander of the Jakarta Military Police.
 He then occupied a number of positions at National Military Police HQ and became Provost Commandant of the Military Police Corps from 1950 to 1952, and was later assigned to the Indonesian Defense Ministry before being sent to London as military attache to the Indonesian Embassy there.
-On June 28, he was appointed First Assistant Chief of Staff with responsibility for intelligence to the Chief of Staff of the Army, Lieutenant General Ahmad Yani.
+On 28 June, he was appointed First Assistant Chief of Staff with responsibility for intelligence to the Chief of Staff of the Army, Lieutenant General Ahmad Yani.